-Melissa Q. Teng (she/they) is a Chinese American social practice artist and writer living in the Boston area.
+Melissa Q. Teng (she/they) is a Chinese American social practice + multimedia artist and writer living in the Boston area.

-She tries to work slowly + intentionally with communities to explore questions around stigma and public imagination, archives and data, and the critique and design of public spaces.
-They work across a variety of media and scales, always interested in how people come together to bend the world around them.
+She tries to work slowly and intentionally with people to explore questions around public narratives and imagination, care and systems, land and belonging.
+They work across a variety of media and scales, always interested in how people come together to bend, upend, and repair the world around them.
 She often uses participatory design, research, and storytelling methods.

 She is honored to be a 2022-23 Artist-in-Residence at the City of Boston’s Mayor’s Office of Arts & Culture, doing a participatory action research project about co-creation within municipal government, alongside Karin Goodfellow.

 She is also a graduate student in the Dept. of Urban Studies + Planning at MIT and thrilled to work with the Data + Feminism Lab led by Catherine D’Ignazio.

 Please feel free to reach out at email@example.com, and here is her CV.